Toward a Physical Theory of Intelligence: Building Circuits from Continuous Dynamical Systems

-\paragraph{Multistability.} Systems with multiple stable equilibria induce discrete encoding sets under CCE, with computation proceeding through basin selection.
-Each input drives the system toward one of finitely many metastable attractors, and encoding selection occurs via irreversible collapse into a chosen basin.
-This regime closely resembles Boolean decision logic, but arises here as a consequence of attractor geometry rather than symbolic manipulation.
+\paragraph{Multistability (dissipation-dominated).} Systems with multiple stable equilibria induce discrete encoding sets under CCE, with computation proceeding through basin selection.
+Each input drives the system toward one of finitely many metastable attractors, and encoding selection occurs via the irreversible, contractive flow of $\mathcal{R}\nabla \Xi$ into a chosen basin.

+This regime closely resembles classical Boolean decision logic, but arises here purely as a consequence of attractor geometry rather than symbolic manipulation.
+Because every transition requires full relaxation, it is thermodynamically costly.